 You see, being overtired actually prevents your baby from getting a good rest.
 And the opposite is true: good sleep begets good sleep.

 With an overtired newborn, the first goal is to get him to simply sleep in any way you can.
-That way, once he’s at least rested, you can then start over and get him to sleep better for the next nap.
+That way, once he’s at least rested, you can start over and get him to sleep better for the next nap.
 And one of the best ways to get him to sleep is by carrying him in a baby wrap.

 “It feels really good to know that there’s someone else who understands what I’m feeling and going through.
 You don’t know how much your words have affected me.
 Thank you so much.” -Fadwa S.

-If adults can relax with a warm bath, so too can newborn babies.
-Try giving your baby a warm bath—even if it’s not usually part of your routine—before he gets too angry.
+If adults can relax with a warm bath, so too can babies.
+Try giving your baby a warm bath—even if it’s not usually part of your sleep routine—before he gets too angry.

-Make sure the water is warm and the bathroom is also heated so he’s comfortable even before he gets in the water.
-You might even want to finish the bath with a warm towel from the dryer.
+Make sure the water is warm and the bathroom is also heated so he’s comfortable before he gets in the water.
+Dim the room so that he’s not looking straight into the bright lights on the ceiling.
+You might even want to finish the bath with a warm towel fresh from the dryer.

-In short, a bath can provide the warmth and calm he needs to reset his mood and get ready for sleep.
+A bath can provide the warmth and calm he needs to reset his mood and get ready for sleep.

 Babies love the feeling of being held, but it’s clearly not realistic to hold them all day long.
-One option is to set him down on a baby pillow.
+One option is to wrap him in a swaddle and set him down.

-This allows him to feel like he’s in someone’s arms, without actually having to be carried and held to sleep.
-It keeps him snug and prevents his arms from flailing and hitting his face (a product of the Moro reflex that all babies are born with*).
+This allows him to feel like he’s in someone’s arms, without actually being carried and held to sleep.
+It keeps him snug the way he was in the womb and prevents his arms from flailing and hitting his face (a product of the Moro reflex that babies are born with).

 I almost didn’t buy a swing, thinking I wouldn’t need one for my eldest.
 Now after three babies, I don’t know how I could’ve gotten away without one.
-Not only does a swing offer your newborn baby a snug place to relax, but the swaying motion also lulls him to sleep.
+Not only does a swing offer your baby a snug place to relax, but the swaying motion also lulls him to sleep.

-First, even darkening curtains will never get the room as dark as it gets when the moon is out at night.
+First, even darkening curtains will never make the room as dark as it gets at night.
 It’ll get dark, but not dark.

 And second, use those five-hour stretches to relax during the day!
 They’re as rare as can be, so the few times they happen should be cause for celebration, not worry that he won’t sleep well at night.
 And if I had to guess, he just might sleep even better at night because of that long stretch during the day.